-1. Pour the mixture of solvent and desired compound in a round bottom flask.
-Best results are achieved when the flask is filled less than half full of the solution.
+a.
+Pour the mixture of solvent and required compound in a round bottom flask, which should be fiiled less than half full of the solution.

-2. Fill the rotovap cold traps with dry ice.
+b.
+Fill the rotovap cold traps with dry ice.

-3. Attach a glass “bump trap” which prevents any solution from entering the main part of the rotovap.
-Secure with a Keck clip.
+c.
+Attach a glass “bump trap” to prevent any solution from entering the main part of the rotovap.
+Secure with a clip.

-5. Lower the flask into the water bath.
-This helps to prevent the flask from disconnection.
+e.
+Lower the flask into the water bath, preventing the flask from disconnection.

-1. Under reduced pressure, the evaporation flask was continuously rotated while the solvent was being distilled.
+a.
+Under reduced pressure, the evaporation flask was continuously rotated while the solvent was being distilled.
 The evaporation flask is a pear-shaped or round-bottomed flask with a standard ground mouth connection.
 It is connected with the pressure reduction pump through a serpentine condenser.

-2. After substances get evaporated by heating, the gas-phase substances will go into condensing part to get condensed.
+b.
+After substances get evaporated by heating, the gas-phase substances will go into condensing part to get condensed.
 In this step, gas substances are transferred through the glass tubes.

-3. After gas-phase substances got condensed into liquid-phase, the liquid-phase substances will be transferred into receiving flask, which is the final destination of extracted substances.
+c.
+After gas-phase substances got condensed into liquid-phase, the liquid-phase substances will be transferred into receiving flask, which is the final destination of extracted substances.
 And then users will take the receiving flask out of rotary evaporator equipment.

 Rotary evaporator is widely used in removing water from materials, which is to concentrate substances.
 Removing water by rotary evaporator is commonly used in kitchen, for example, concentrate fruit juice, which is to remove water from fruit juice.
 Besides, there are other examples of removing water from substances.

-Rotary evaporation can be used to separate solvent from many organic, inorganic, and polymeric materials.
+Rotary evaporators can be used to separate solvent from many organic, inorganic, and polymeric materials.
 It is crucial that the desired compound has a lower boiling point than the solvent and that the compound does not form an azeotrope with the solvent.
 If these conditions are true, rotary evaporation may be a very efficient technique to separate solvent from the compound of interest.
 Lower boiling solvents work best, however, rotary evaporation is commonly used to remove water.
 Higher boiling solvents such as DMF and DMSO are more easily removed using other techniques such as lyophilization, however, with a very good vacuum pump, they may be removed using rotary evaporation.